-6. I have a daughter who’s getting ready to leave for college in a year and I’m dreading the day she goes!
+6. I have a daughter who’s getting ready to leave for college and I’m dreading the day she goes!
 Whoever said that teenagers were impossible was wrong.
-They’re totally and completely glorious. :)
+They’re totally and completely glorious.
+And I’m serious. :)

 7. My favorite seasons are spring and fall because I love change.

 8. I love helping women explore what they believe and why.
 I hold a certificate in Apologetics from Biola University and enjoy talking to women from all walks of life about life’s deep questions.

 9. I’m a certified volunteer for Courage Worldwide, an incredible non-profit that helps rescue girls who have been victims of trafficking.
 When I lived in California, I had the privilege of being the Director of Communications for this amazing organization.

 10. My least favorite thing?
 Heights.
 (I’m pretty sure it has something to do with the fact that I fell down a steep cliff over whitewater when I was a little girl.
 It all ended up fine, but still.
 Heights just aren’t my thing.)